mapillary/mapillary-js/doc/docs/intro/start.md

 MapillaryJS provides methods to visualize the underlying data used to create semantic 3D maps through its spatial rendering capabilities.
 This is useful for understanding the structure of semantic mapping algorithm output.

-#### Visualization Platform
+#### Extendable Visualization Component

-The aim of MapillaryJS is to provide the following characteristics:
+MapillaryJS aims to provide the following characteristics:

 - Core capabilities
   - A small set of capabilities that work really well.